Local Health Needs

 This data is shared with community organizations and leaders to assist in their planning and to encourage opportunities for collaboration.

 The most recent assessment was completed in conjunction with the Indiana Partnership for Healthy Communities, which is a partnership between the Indiana University Richard M. Fairbanks School of Public Health and the Polis Center at IUPUI.
 Current community health priorities for Parkview-affiliated hospitals can be found in the respective Community Health Needs Assessment reports.

 An implementation strategy serves as an in-depth plan for each hospital to address health needs identified through the community health needs assessment and other resources.
 It includes goals, objectives and action plans designed to improve the health of the local community.

-The implementation strategy will serve as the community health improvement plan for each hospital to address health needs identified through the community health needs assessment and other resources.
+The implementation strategy serves as the community health improvement plan for each hospital to address health needs identified through the community health needs assessment and other resources.

-Look for your respective community health improvement plans in the Community Health Needs Assessment reports shown above.
+Look for your respective 2020 community health improvement plans below.